oniony/TMSU/README.md

 Usage
 =====

+Before you can get tagging, you'll need to initialise a TMSU database:

+    $ cd ~
+    $ tmsu init

+This database will be used automatically whenever you are under that directory.
+In this case we created one under the home directory.

 You can tag a file by specifying the file and the list of tags to apply:

     $ tmsu tag banana.jpg fruit art year=2015